Dan Howdle | April 25th, 2023

-Sky and BT are two of the biggest names in British broadband, each offering a range of standard and superfast packages to suit virtually every need.
+Sky and BT are two of the biggest names in British broadband, each offering a range of fast fibre and full fibre packages to suit virtually every need.

 If you’re after a TV service to go with your broadband, then the equation is a little bit more complex, but if it’s a straight shoot-out on broadband then the two are evenly matched.
 So which one of these heavyweights is right for you?

 Here's a quick feature comparison on how BT and Sky stack up.

 |Up to 110Mbps

 BT wins when it comes to speed, purely by offering more choice than Sky.
 BT offers six broadband speeds against Sky’s five, offering more choice at the lower (and cheaper) end of the speed scale, with three superfast fibre speeds of 36Mbps, 50Mbps and 74Mbps.
 Sky keeps it simple with just two superfast fibre speeds of 36Mbps and 61Mbps.
 Both providers now only offer slow ADSL standard broadband (averaging 10Mbps) to customers that still cannot get superfast fibre.

 When it comes to something considerably faster, Sky offers its two ultrafast packages, averaging 145Mbps and 500Mbps, as well as its premium Gigafast service of 900Mbps.
 In comparison, BT offers its three Full Fibre services of 100Mbps, 500Mbps and 900Mbps.